Brittonlj/MyShoppingCart/README.md

         npm start

 8. You should see the home page with some products listed.
 You can search or login and play around.
-The built-in credentials are "fred.flintstone," password: Password123! and "george.jetson," password: Password123!.
+The built-in credentials are "fred.flintstone" password: Password123! and "george.jetson" password: Password123!.
 George is setup as an admin and Fred is a customer.
 Or you can register your own account.
 9. Enjoy!